 California’s Orange County Dry Eye Support Group 2020 meetings will be on May 4 and November 9, 1-3 p.m., P.T.

-DUE TO THE CORONAVIRUS PANDEMIC, THE MAY 4, 2020 MEETING IS CANCELLED.
+DUE TO THE CORONAVIRUS PANDEMIC, THE MAY 4, and November 9, 2020 MEETINGS ARE CANCELLED.

 Both meetings will be held at Grace Hills Church, Fellowship Hall, 24521 Moulton Parkway, Laguna Woods CA, 92637.
 The schedule includes a speaker and presentation by the sponsoring organization.
 For meeting information and to RSVP: call Judi at (949) 933-2417 or email firstname.lastname@example.org.